New year, new California laws: Here are a few that go into effect Jan. 1

 When Brown signed the bill, California's minimum wage was $10.
 SB 3 mandated small increases each year until California hit $15 per hour in 2022.

 Since the state has hit the benchmark, effective Jan.
-1, 2023, minimum wage will be $15.50 per hour.
+1, the minimum wage is $15.50 per hour.
 However, some California cities and counties already have higher minimum wages than the state’s rate.

 Pink Tax